Do you feel that you are constantly struggling to be at peace?

 One way to help would be to jot down your feelings.
 You may begin to notice a shift in your well-being.
 And don’t forget to take a moment and breathe.

 I know when I am emotional, writing helps me.
-It also helps me to have more understanding of the situation.
-Once I know what I am feeling and why I am more at peace.
+It also allows me to understand the situation better.
+Once I know what I am feeling and why, I am more at peace.
 I can sit with it and let it pass rather than get sucked into the whirlwind of emotions.

 What leads you to a place of peace?